ucr-ula/ucr-ula/README.md

 - create a supportive environment for underrepresented groups in CS

 Towards this, students will be hired and trained as undergraduate learning assistants (ULAs) to act as peer tutors for selected CSE classes.
-ULAs will provide open "help desk" hours at a specific location (TBD) in Winston Chung Hall, and support students with course content, homeworks, labs, etc.
+ULAs will provide open "help desk" hours at a specific location (TBD) in Winston Chung Hall, and assist students with course content, homeworks, labs, etc.

-The UCR CS ULA program is managed by Prof. Jiasi Chen, with help from Profs.
+The UCR CS ULA program is managed by Prof. Jiasi Chen with help from Profs.
 Paea LePendu, Mariam Salloum, Tamar Shinar, and Yihan Sun.

 ### We're Hiring!